thkwznk/aseprite-scripts/ROADMAP.md

 - [Feature] Add a new option under _File > Run..._ that allows for searching and running scripts and commands
 - [Feature] Add a keyboard shortcut for running the last searched script or command

-## Extend Cel

-Unreleased:

-- Added the "Extend Cels" name to appear in the Undo History
-- Added a tooltip that appears after extending cels

-Future:

-- [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)

 ## Select Content

 Unreleased: